TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/030 Edit Todo Page.md

 We hand over the `dto` to the ITodoService, and then we navigate back to the View Todos page.

 In the Add Todo page, we included some basic checks for the data not being null or empty.
 We might do the same here.
 I will leave that to the reader.
+Remember, the server also checks this, so it is not strictly necessary to have here.

 ## The View
 The view will look pretty similar to the Add Todo page.
 The data which can be modified is the same as what was inserted when adding a Todo: Title and the User.
 So, we can steal much of the HTML to also make the page look similar.